 - The auditor has a duty to employ such skill with reasonable care and diligence

-- The auditor undertakes good faith and integrity but is not infallible
+- The auditor undertakes his task(s) with good faith and integrity but is not infallible

-- The auditor may be liable for negligence, bad faith, or dishonesty, but not for pure errors in judgment
+- The auditor may be liable for negligence, bad faith, or dishonesty, but not for mere errors in judgment

 Sources of Legal Liability for an Auditor

 Let us consider the possible entities that may sue an auditor and the possible reason for a lawsuit.